 Hickman notes that the Leghorn breed is the most efficient egg-laying hen, making it’s a popular choice for farmers.
 Hens who produce colored eggshells, however, tend to be larger and require more feed and energy to create that painted layer.
 Since those breeds cost more to feed, their eggs are more expensive.

 Although eggs sometimes look and are priced differently, it’s impossible to know their nutritional makeup on shell color alone, according to Malina Linkas Malkani, MS, RD, CDN, media spokesperson for the Academy of Nutrition and Dietetics.
 “Choosing between brown and white eggs is a matter of personal preference,” she says.
 “But it’s important for people to know that the color of the eggshell is related to the breed of the hen, not the egg’s nutrient content, flavor profile, quality, or shell thickness.”
 What does affect the nutrient content is the specific diet the hen is on, according to Malkani, creator of the Wholitarian™Lifestyle.
 For example, hens fed a diet fortified with omega-3s and vitamin D produce eggs that are higher in those specific nutrients.
 No matter your preference, don’t judge an egg by its shell color.
-Next, check out these 21 common food myths that are wildly untrue.
+After all, eggs are pretty amazing—here’s what eggs would say if they could talk.